Bangladesh factory owner to plead innocent in deadly blaze case

 Last month factory owners agreed to a proposed 77 percent rise in the minimum wage to $68 a month.

-After the Tazreen blaze, both Wal-Mart Stores inc and Sears Holdings Inc said that their goods were being manufactured at the workshop even though both had specifically denied it authorization as a supplier.
+After the Tazreen blaze, both Wal-Mart Stores inc and Sears Holdings Inc said that their goods were being manufactured at the workshop even though both had specifically denied it authorisation as a supplier.

 Human Rights Watch said in a statement that despite the negligence charges, many of the retailers whose clothes were being produced at the factory have not paid any compensation.